-PEOPLE FOR URBAN PROGRESS (PUP) is an Indianapolis-based 501c3 non-profit organization that promotes and advances public transit, environmental awareness, and urban design.
+PEOPLE FOR URBAN PROGRESS (PUP) is an Indianapolis-based 501c3 non-profit organization that advances connectivity, environmental awareness, and good design.

 MICHAEL BRICKER (Chief Innovator/Co-Founder)